svelte-gear/svelte-semantic-ui/doc/REFERENCES.md

 4. https://www.npmjs.com/package/@techmely/eslint-config-svelte-ts

-5. to make eslint validate .svelte in vscode - add to settings:
+5. to make eslint validate .svelte in vscode - add this to settings:

 ```
     "eslint.validate": [